 Tour Details: Beautiful vineyards line this road that runs the length of the Sonoma Valley.
-You will find several different and interesting wineries along this wine trail.
+You will find several different and exciting wineries along this wine trail.
 From the town of Sonoma, follow the signs to Highway 12 traveling towards the northwest.
-Be sure to pick up a deli lunch to enjoy at one of the many wineries along the way.
-A good choice to buy your picnic lunch is the Sonoma Market.

 Top Wineries to Visit on This Wine Trail